 The Ramble Tag is a lightweight arm harness worn by a guide on their upper arm, offering a comfortable handle as an alternative to linking arms - reducing any need for physical contact.

 Ramble Tags are available from the Special Assistance desk (desk 8) in the main concourse.

 We are aware that for some people with hidden disabilities travelling through the airport can be a stressful experience.
 At Sumburgh we have introduced the “Sunflower” lanyard scheme.
 If you see any of our staff wearing a green sunflower lanyard or ribbon then they have been trained to assist individuals with hidden disabilities so please do not hesitate to ask them for support.

-If you have additional needs or hidden disabilities and would like to wear a lanyard or ribbon please contact the Airport Services Manager at email@example.com who will then contact you to discuss your requirements and see how we can support you on your journey.
+If you have additional needs or hidden disabilities and would like to wear a lanyard or ribbon please contact the Airport Services Manager by emailing email@example.com who will then contact you to discuss your requirements and see how we can support you on your journey.